 As we discussed in a recent article, there is a massive difference between leaders and managers.
-Managers are often promoted into a leadership position because they excelled at their previous role.
+Managers are often promoted into leadership positions because they excelled at their previous roles.

-However, this may not give them the experience needed to be an effective and respected leader.
+However, this may not give them the experience needed to be effective and respected leaders.
 So how can they learn to be one?

 Here are three mistakes new leaders usually make:

 It is not uncommon for a new manager to let their ego take over and take on the attitude they can sit back now and direct people.
 Something many forget is what got them there – their results.
 Strong leader will use their experience and also keep themselves in the game by continued involvement in their staff’s challenges and growth.

 This helps staff members learn and grow, gain respect for the manager, and also helps the manager “keep their saw sharp,” as they also will continue to learn and grow to be able to keep up with what’s happening in their field.

 2. Not Taking an Interest In Their Team